Offices are closed and classes will be held virtually.

 Sister Anne Munley, IHM, Ph.D. served as Marywood’s eleventh president from 2007-2016.
 With her international expertise as an administrator, educator, and sociologist, Sister Anne further developed a culturally diverse and global educational experience for all students.
 During her tenure, Marywood University established a new School of Architecture—the first to open in northeast Pennsylvania (2009); the Center for Interdisciplinary Studies (2013); and the School of Business and Global Innovation (2014).
 She guided Marywood through its Centennial year (2015), overseeing the construction of a new Learning Commons and the Motherhouse and Seminary Morgan Memorial Garden, both of which were dedicated on Marywood’s Centennial Anniversary, September 8, 2015.

-Sister Mary Persico, IHM, Ed.D. became Marywood’s twelfth president in 2016.
-She has guided Marywood with her collaborative leadership and bold vision, making strides in the scholarly life of the University by restructuring and streamlining the Colleges, adding or expanding several signature academic programs, and establishing the Offices of Equity and Inclusion and Global Education.
+Sister Mary Persico IHM, Ed.D., the final IHM Sister president of the University, served as the twelfth president from 2016-2024.
+She guided Marywood with her collaborative leadership and bold vision, making strides in the scholarly life of the University by restructuring and streamlining the Colleges, adding or expanding several signature academic programs, and establishing the Offices of Equity and Inclusion and Global Education.
+She was the first Marywood president to use social media, known by her endearing Twitter username of “SisPrez,” especially among the students.
 During an unprecedented global pandemic, Sister Mary supported the entire community of faculty, staff, and students with strength and confidence.
-Under her leadership, Marywood also has welcomed national retail partnerships, including Starbucks, the Gear Shop, Apple, and Amazon stores.
-Throughout her tenure, the University endowment has nearly doubled and maintained a fiscally responsible status, even during universally challenging financial times in higher education.
-To further strengthen Marywood’s future, Sister Mary is overseeing a comprehensive campaign, designed to fund new construction and academic spaces on campus, including the Pascucci Family Health Sciences Pavilion (2024), provide scholarships for students, and enhance the student experience.
+Under her leadership, Marywood also welcomed national retail partnerships, including Starbucks, the Gear Shop, Apple, and Amazon stores.
+Throughout her tenure, the University endowment nearly doubled and maintained a fiscally responsible status, even during universally challenging financial times in higher education.
+To further strengthen Marywood’s future, Sister Mary oversaw a successful comprehensive campaign, EMPOWER, which funded new construction and academic spaces on campus, including the Pascucci Family Health Sciences Pavilion (2024), provided scholarships for students, and enhanced the student experience.